edumeet/edumeet-docker/README.md

 ### Prerequisites

-Each tenant that wants to send invites needs a **dedicated SMTP mailbox on their domain** (e.g. `invites@tenantA.com`).
+Each tenant that wants to send invites needs an **SMTP mailbox** (e.g. `invites@tenantA.com`).
 The same mailbox is used to send invites *and* (optionally) receive RSVP replies via IMAP, so it must not be a human inbox — the poller marks processed messages as seen and ignores non-iTIP mail.
+(Opening the mailbox in a mail client marks messages read and hides them from the poller, so leave it untouched.)

+**Sharing one mailbox across tenants is supported.** Several tenants can point at the same `invitation@…` account — the reply poller deduplicates by mailbox (host:port:user) and runs a single poller per unique mailbox, so RSVPs are processed once and routed to the correct meeting regardless of which tenant owns it.
+This lets you offer invites to tenants who don't want to provision their own mailbox.

 For best deliverability, ensure the mailbox's domain has valid **SPF and DKIM** records.
 Without them, invites will land in spam.